 How did you select the members of the group?

 Texas Fine Wine is a like-minded group of wineries that have an excellent reputation for making fine wine (as evidenced by consistently achieving very high ratings in internationally recognized competitions and forums), a meaningful distribution on-premise in Texas and ambitions to seek distribution outside of Texas, and a willingness to contribute to the funding of the marketing initiative.

 Do you plan to add new member wineries in the future?

 Texas Fine Wine was established in 2014 with the following wineries: Brennan Vineyards, Bending Branch Winery, Duchman Family Winery and Pedernales Cellars.
 In 2016, Texas Fine Wine added Spicewood Vineyards.
+In 2021, Pat and Trellise Brennan moved into retirement and turned over day-to-day operations to Texas Wine Collective and decided to discontinue its membership in Texas Fine Wine.
 There is currently no ambition to create a large group; the intention is to have a select group with a very targeted mission.

 Will Texas Fine Wine take positions on policy issues, such as For Sale in Texas Only (FSITO)?

 It is not the intent of Texas Fine Wine to get involved in policy issues; it is a marketing group.
 While the Texas Fine Wine participants do not use FSITO, the group as such has no official view on the issue.
 For the group, terroir matters when making fine wine, and all participants pride themselves on providing honest and transparent information about where grapes are sourced from.